-All struggling ELs students will be taught to use agendas to stay organized and complete assignments.
-English Learners and economically disadvantaged students will be provided with additional support through our Local Scholar Program.
-Additional supplemental support will be provided for individual-paced language growth through other digital platforms (Rosetta Stone, Duolingo).
-Additionally, students will be provided with the opportunity to attend before and after-school tutoring offered through AVID and the Local Scholars Program.
-Counselors will meet one-on-one with students not making academic progress.
-Students who have not passed the ELPAC test will be invited to participate in an ELPAC Workshop to provide them an overview of the test and prepare them for the Summative ELPAC Test in the Spring.
+All struggling ELs students are taught to use agendas to stay organized and complete assignments.
+Additional supplemental support is provided for individual-paced language growth through other digital platforms such as Rosetta Stone and Duolingo.
+Additionally, students are provided with the opportunity to attend before and after-school tutoring offered through AVID and the Local Scholars Program.
+Counselors meet one-on-one with students not making academic progress.
+Students who have not passed the ELPAC attend ELPAC Workshops to receive an overview of the test and prepare for the Summative ELPAC Test in the Spring.
+Moreover, our Project Kinship Specialist conducts mediations, check-ins, and restorative circles as needed to support our Tier 2 EL students and provide additional resources.

-Strategy/Activity 3 Tier 3 - English Learner Progress
+Tier 3 - English Learner Progress

-Our Long Term English Learners (LTELs) are monitored and provided tutoring from their teachers before and after school.
+Our Long Term English Learners (LTELs) are monitored and provided tutoring by their teachers before and after school.
 The Local Scholars Program also offers bilingual tutors to assist those who need additional support.
-Counselors meet with them to discuss their grades and a 4-year plan of study.
-If ELs need additional support or resources, they receive assistance through our Outreach Consultant, our Restorative Practice Specialist, or the ELD Coordinator.
+Counselors meet with students to discuss their grades and a 4-year plan of study.
+If ELs particularly LTELS need additional support or resources, they receive assistance through our Outreach Consultant, our Restorative Practice Specialist, or the ELD Coordinator.

 EL students receiving a D or F in English or Math will be monitored through Ellevation and offered additional supports/interventions.
-Additionally, those demonstrating chronic absenteeism, decreased performance, persistently negative behavior, and engagement will be referred to the COST team.
+Additionally, those demonstrating chronic absenteeism, decreased performance, persistently negative behavior, and engagement are referred to the COST team.
 These students, based on individual student needs, are provided with one or more of the following programs and/or services:

-SST - a Student Success Plan where parents, teachers, and counselors come together to monitor and support our most needy students and ensure student attendance and improvement in behavior

-Student monitoring - check-in/check-out and additional tutoring with an experienced adult, 504 Plan, Referral for testing, IEP, referral for additional counseling/ therapy services
+- SST a Student Success Plan where parents, teachers, and counselors come together to monitor and support our most needy students and ensure student attendance and improvement in behavior - Student monitoring check-in/check-out and additional tutoring with an experienced adult, 504 Plan, Referral for testing, IEP, referral for additional counseling/ therapy services - Behavior Intervention Plan (or BIP) a written plan used by teachers to reward and promote positive behavior

-Ongoing communication between teachers, counselors, ELD Coordinator, Outreach Consultant, Project Kinship Specialist, and administrators will be maintained with parents of EL students not making adequate progress.
+Ongoing communication between teachers, counselors, ELD Coordinator, Outreach Consultant, Project Kinship Specialist, and administrators is maintained with parents of EL students not making adequate progress.

-Total Expenditures 78,329.97
+Total Expenditures 38,990.03